Our Herbalism & Ecosystems class starts with the verdant shoots of early spring and continues through the fungal wonders of autumn.

 Sunday will be spent in the classroom and the kitchen in Southeast Portland.
 We will learn the basics of Western medicinal herbalism, drawing from wise woman traditions as well as contemporary constitutional herbalism.
 We will cover herbs by body system, make plant medicines together, and grow magical connections with the green world.
 Our materia medica will focus on local remedies – classic garden medicinals, urban weeds, and the beautiful native plants of the Pacific Northwest.
 We’ll harvest and process herbs to make a wide array of herbal medicines.
 At the completion of the term, students will have the skills to forage and create their own plant medicines and use them with friends and family.

 The Herbalism & Ecosystems course is taught by Gradey Proctor and Missy Rohs.
 It meets ten weekends, March through October, for a total of 120 hours.
-The total cost is $1450, and a discount is offered for pre-payment in full.
+The total cost is $1500, and a discount is offered for pre-payment in full.
 A payment plan is available.
+There is a small scholarship available to students of color and LGBTQI students; please inquire for details.

 Herbalism & Ecosystems: How do I sign up?